omefire/cordova-docs/docs/en/edge/platform_plugin_versioning_ref/index.md

 # Platforms and Plugins Version Management
 From version 4.3.0 onwards, Cordova provides the ability to save and restore platforms and plugins. <br />
-This feature allows developers to save and restore their app to a known state without having to check in all of the platform and plugin code. <br />
+This feature allows developers to save and restore their app to a known state without having to check in all of the platform and plugin source code. <br />
 When a save command is issued, the config.xml file is used to reference details about platforms and plugins versions that should be used with the app.
-The config.xml file is later read during a 'restore' command and the appropriate versions of platforms/plugins installed.
+The 'restore' step happens automatically when a **'cordova prepare'** is issued.
+Restoration makes use of information previously saved in the config.xml file.

-One scenario where such capabilities come in handy is in large teams that work on an app, with each team member focusing on a platform or plugin.
+One scenario where save/restore capabilities come in handy is in large teams that work on an app, with each team member focusing on a platform or plugin.
 This feature makes it easier to share the project and reduce the amount of redundant code that is checked in the repository.

 ## Platform Versioning

 ### Saving platforms
-To save a platform, you can issue the following command :
+To save a platform, you issue the following command :

     $ cordova platform add <platform[@<version>] | directory | git_url> --save

-After running the above command, the resulting config.xml might look like :
+After running the above command, the resulting config.xml looks like :

     <?xml version='1.0' encoding='utf-8'?>
         ...